Calculation

 Calibration File (Peak Table)

-Name of the calibration file to be used in the chromatograms measured with this method.
-The chromatograms will be automatically calibrated with this calibration file.
+Specifies the calibration file to be used when evaluating chromatograms measured with this method.
+Chromatograms will be automatically calibrated using the selected file.

 Note: